Neural Measures for learning distributions of Random PDEs: Introduction

 (b) \emph{the integration of the physics-informed neural networks (PINN) framework into the final algorithms can be carried out in a general manner, independent of the specific choice of measure metrics.} \\

 We then show that employing Wasserstein distances offers particular advantages in the implementation of the final algorithms.

 This work is structured to systematically develop and analyse a generative modelling approach for Uncertainty Quantification using Physics-Informed Neural Networks (PINNs).
-In Section \ref{Se:2}, we introduce the underlying problem, and the corresponding probabilistic framework essential to our study.
+In \Cref{Se:2}, we introduce the underlying problem, and the corresponding probabilistic framework essential to our study.
 Next, we introduce new notational conventions and the variational formulation used.
-The variational principle forms the backbone of our approach, guiding the optimisation process for learning the solution distribution of the random differential equation.
-Section \ref{Se:3} presents the model construction in detail.
+The variational principle forms the backbone of our approach, guiding the optimisation process for learning the solution distribution of the random differential equation. \Cref{Se:3} presents the model construction in detail.
 We define a fundamental representation of Neural Measures tailored to the problem’s probabilistic nature and explore three distinct architectural frameworks, namely fully discrete randomised neural networks, Polynomial Chaos Expansion Neural Networks (PCE-NN), Galerkin-based neural networks.
-In Section \ref{Se:4}, we shift focus to the variational distances used during training, with particular emphasis on the Wasserstein distance and its interpretation in terms of Dirac measures, which naturally relate it to $L^p$-type loss functionals.
-We also discuss alternative metrics and divergences that can be integrated into the framework.
-Section \ref{Se:5} presents numerical experiments that validate the proposed framework across three representative problems: a bistable ODE, a linear diffusion PDE, and a reaction-diffusion PDE.
+In \Cref{Se:4}, we shift focus to the variational distances used during training, with particular emphasis on the Wasserstein distance and its interpretation in terms of Dirac measures, which naturally relate it to $L^p$-type loss functionals.
+We also discuss alternative metrics and divergences that can be integrated into the framework. \Cref{Se:5} presents numerical experiments that validate the proposed framework across three representative problems: a bistable ODE, a linear diffusion PDE, and a reaction-diffusion PDE.
 In each case, the problem parameters are treated as random variables, and the aim is to learn the distribution of the solution.
 The results demonstrate that the generative PINN models can accurately capture both the mean and higher-order statistical properties of the solutions.
 Comparisons with reference solvers show very good qualitative and quantitative agreement, though challenges arise in representing sharply peaked distributions and boundary behaviours.
-Different architectures, including standard PINNs and PINN-PCE variants, are assessed in terms of convergence, error behaviour, and their effectiveness in representing uncertainty.
-Finally, Section \ref{Se:6} provides formal definitions and foundational elements used throughout the work.
+Different architectures, including standard PINNs and PINN-PCE variants, are assessed in terms of convergence, error behaviour, and their effectiveness in representing uncertainty. \Cref{Se:6} presents universal approximation theorems showing that the neural measure spaces, suggested herein, are expressive enough.
+Therein, we also provide the formal definitions and foundational elements used throughout the work.